The National collection of photographs and illustrations of Australia's flora.

 Who do I talk to ?

-The Australian Plant Image Index is administered by the Australian National Botanic Gardens (ANBG), part of the Department of the Environment, Water, Heritage and the Arts.
+The Australian Plant Image Index is managed by the Australian National Botanic Gardens (ANBG), administered by the Director of National Parks, a statuary authority under the Commonwealth Government.

 The Photograph Curator at the ANBG will be happy to answer any enquiries about the Index, and can be contacted at the address below: